mamba-org/vscode-micromamba/README.md

 2. Type - micromamba clear all
 3. See the micromamba execution progress in terminal

+### DotEnv file support

+DotEnv file is a convenient way to provide environment variables to other extensions or user scripts.
+Each time user creates or activates an environment there is a ~/.micromamba/.env.{prefix-name} file created.

 ## How to get it?

 Simply open [Micromamba - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=corker.vscode-micromamba) and click "Install".